Rev. David Harr, Pastor

 Rev. Ross W. Graham, Clerk of Session

-A 1969 graduate of Covenant College in Chattanooga, and a 1972 graduate of Covenant Theological Seminary in St. Louis, he served pastorates in Woodburn, Illinois (1970-1972), Vincennes, Indiana (1972-1979), and Charlotte, North Carolina (1979-1984) before moving to New Jersey to become the Regional Home Missionary for the Presbytery of New Jersey of the OPC (1984-1990).
-In 1990 he became General Secretary for the Committee on Home Missions and Church Extension of the Orthodox Presbyterian Church, coordinating church planting efforts for the OPC throughout North America, and retired from that position in 2013, he served as Stated Clerk of the General Assembly of the Orthodox Presbyterian Church until 2020.
+A 1969 graduate of Covenant College in Chattanooga, and a 1972 graduate of Covenant Theological Seminary in St. Louis, he served pastorates in Woodburn, Illinois (1970-1972), Vincennes, Indiana (1972-1979), and Charlotte, North Carolina (1979-1984), before moving to New Jersey to become the Regional Home Missionary for the Presbytery of New Jersey of the Orthodox Presbyterian Church (1984-1990).
+In 1990 he became General Secretary for the Committee on Home Missions and Church Extension of the Orthodox Presbyterian Church, coordinating church planting efforts for the OPC throughout North America.
+After retiring from that position in 2013, he served as Stated Clerk of the General Assembly of the Orthodox Presbyterian Church until 2020.

-The Grahams have two grown children, both married, and both in OP congregations in various parts of the country.
-He and his wife Nicole have lived in Marlton, New Jersey since 1984, where they have been a part of Immanuel since its inception.
+The Grahams have two grown children, both married, and both in OPC congregations in various parts of the country.
+He and his wife, Nicole, have lived in Marlton, New Jersey, since 1984, and have been a part of Immanuel since its inception.

-Rev. Bacon is a minister in the Orthodox Presbyterian Church and is actively involved in Immanuel OPC, Medford and serves on the Session.
-Sam grew up in South Jersey and became a member of Faith OPC, Elmer, NJ in 1970.
-He has served as a pastor in the Reformed Church of the United States and Orthodox Presbyterian Church, and has served on the Sessions of 2 other OPC churches.
+Rev. Bacon is a minister in the Orthodox Presbyterian Church and is actively involved in Immanuel OPC Medford, serving on the Session.
+Sam grew up in South Jersey and became a member of Faith OPC in Elmer, New Jersey in 1970.
+He has served as a pastor in the Reformed Church of the United States and Orthodox Presbyterian Church, and has served on the Sessions of two other OPC churches.

 He is a graduate of Rutgers University, Camden and Westminster Theological Seminary, Philadelphia.
-He has been involved in Immanuel OPC since its beginning, and on its Session since its organization.
-Sam and his wife Elaine reside in Marlton, NJ.
+He has been involved in Immanuel OPC since its beginning, and served on its Session since its organization.
+Sam and his wife, Elaine, reside in Marlton, New Jersey.

 “Deacons are called to show forth the compassion of Christ in a manifold ministry of mercy toward the saints and strangers on behalf of the church.
 To this end they exercise, in the fellowship of the church, a recognized stewardship of care and of gifts for those in need or distress.” – The Book of Church Order.

-Joel was raised in the faith, and has a heart for serving those in need.
-He grew up in Medford Lakes, and was part of the original group that formed Immanuel.
+Joel was raised in the faith and has a heart for serving those in need.
+He grew up in Medford Lakes, New Jersey, and was part of the original group that formed Immanuel.
 He has also been involved in music from a young age, and currently directs Immanuel’s Youth Choir.